benfrankel/sdmx_explorer/docs/explore.md

 ## Usage

-Run `explore` to launch the REPL and be greeted by the initial prompt:
+Run `explore` to launch the REPL.
+You will be greeted by the initial prompt:

 ```
 SDMX Explorer